ehpor/hcipy/doc/performance.rst

 Overview
 --------

 Optics simulations can be computationally intensive, especially for high-resolution optical systems with many propagations.
-Understanding and optimizing performance is crucial for efficiently running simulations of complex high contrast imaging instruments.
+Understanding performance is crucial for running simulations of complex high contrast imaging instruments efficiently.

 This guide covers three major areas that determine the performance of your simulations when using HCIPy.